 “Perhaps he could help discover where my luggage is.
 Nobody else has, only I’m running out of clothes.”

 “First trip abroad, is it?”
-I said.
+I ask.

 “Yes, but what has that to do with my suitcase?
 When we go to Southend, British Rail never loses a thing.”

 “Can’t beat the Brits, eh?
 Do you have travel insurance?”
-I said.

 “I do, but I fail to see how insurance will help locate my suitcase, young man.”